quiltdata/quilt/docs/advanced-features/athena.md

 Quilt stores package data and metadata in S3.
 Metadata lives in a per-package manifest file in each bucket's `.quilt/` directory.

-You can therefore query package metadata wth SQL engines like AWS Athena.
+You can therefore query package metadata wth SQL engines like [AWS Athena](https://aws.amazon.com/athena/).
 Users can write SQL queries to select packages (or files from within packages) using predicates based on package or object-level metadata.

 Packages can be created from the resulting tabular data.
 To be able to create a package, the table must contain the columns `logical_key`, `physical_keys` and `size` as shown below.
 (See also [Mental Model](https://docs.quiltdata.com/mentalmodel))

-## Defining package tables and views in Athena
-The first step in configuring Athena to query the package contents and metadata is to define a set of tables that represent the package metadata fields as columns.

 ## Note: Executing Documentation Code